livingtongues/living-dictionaries/packages/scripts/migrate-to-supabase/notes.md

 # Migrate Entries and Speakers from Firestore to Supabase

+- deal with content-update and content-import interface differences
 - build new Orama indexes every hour after materialized view is updated
 - migrate dictionaries and setup materialized view with entry counts (looking for type: "tdv1" and other fields beside the known ones)
 - If an audio file does not have a speaker still let it play even though speaker needs chosen